Analysing Collections: The Scriptural Economy

 25. However, if the name of the scriptural game is change on the one hand, and stasis on the other, and if the representation does not give referential access to what is represented, then how best to interpret and understand what was going on?
 And what does this imply about everyday life, the racial order and change?

-27. There is much else to discuss regarding the space of the day, projects, and the word and the world, regarding the Forbes family collection.
-The discussion of them is taken further in the article referred to in paragraph 13 above, and will also be built on in future work on this collection.
-In addition, the broad framework of a family collection as a scriptural economy and the methodological stratagems of the space of the day, projects, and the word and the world will be used regarding the other family collections the WWW research is concerned with.
+27. There is much else to discuss regarding the space of the day, projects, and the word and the world, regarding the Forbes collection.
+This discussion is taken further in the article referred to in paragraph 13 above.
+In addition, the broad framework of a large collection as a scriptural economy and the methodological stratagems of the space of the day, projects, and the word and the world, have been drawn on regarding the other collections that WWW research is concerned with.

 J.L.
 Austin (1962) How To Do Things With Words Cambridge: Clarendon Press.

 Michel de Certeau (1984) The Practice of Everyday Life Berkeley: University of California Press.

 Jack Goody (1977) The Domestication of the Savage Mind Cambridge: Cambridge University Press.